Last updated on July 5th, 2022 at 02:19 pm

 That’s why each person will tackle my questions her own way.
 A daughter commencing her journey of self-discovery could work first on the questions she feels most applies to her; she could take breaks or let questions inspire dreams or discussions.
 Answers could provide confidence for family confabs.
 I think it would certainly help inspire a little detective work on the family story between writing sessions.

-I designed a 20 Questions for Daughters of Toxic Mothers pdf for book research.
-Here are 5 questions are among my 20 I feel every daughter of a toxic mother must ask herself.
+I designed 20 Questions for Daughters of Toxic Mothers for the Toxic Mom Toolkit book research.
+Here are 5 questions among my 20 I feel every daughter of a toxic mother must ask herself.

 1. What do you know about your mother’s life before you were conceived?